platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 ### Reviewers

 To be published in a scientific journal, reviewers need to be able to access and understand the model.
-Various documentation principles can help to ensure this accessibility, including automatically generated application programming interface (API) references, in-code documentation and the generation of metadata <!-- through packaging? -->.
+Various documentation principles can help to ensure this accessibility, including automatically generated application programming interface (API) references, in-code documentation and the generation of metadata through packaging.
 Advice on how to write the code is old and simple: "Write code that minimizes the time it would take someone else to understand it---even if that someone else is you." [@Flesch1950].

 But even before a reviewer invests her time in evaluating a model software, much can be done in advance by the author herself.
 In fact, where a reviewer might concentrate on model validation, the author could ensure model verification [@Sargent1994].
 Verification answers the questions: Does the code do what the author intends it to do?
 To ensure this, it has become good software practice to employ unit testing and try to reach a good coverage of the test framework over your entire code base [@Ellims2006], and to integrate automated verification with the source code management service as Continuous Integration [CI,@Shahin2017].